josephnedher/face-average/README.md

      $ pip install opencv-python
      $ pip install dlib
-  Installation of dlib may take some time  so have a coffee

-  I personally recommend you to try the all installation on a virtual enviornment

-  for detailed installation process you can visit here https://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/
+  Installation of dlib may take some time  so have a coffee I personally recommend you to try the all installation on a virtual enviornment For detailed installation process you can visit here https://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/

+  ## HOW TO FIRE THE SCRIPT

+      In the folder there are three files

+      *fetch.py